rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 **Sample Dialogue:** Using Edge, you can collect or inspect images by selecting the appropriate option in the **Inspection mode** section under the Inspection status section.
 In **Collecting** mode, any images taken as part of the inspection are simply collected to train an AI model at a later stage.
 In **Inspecting** mode, these images are inspected by a previously trained AI model to perform inference (detect the image elements using computer vision).
 Because you want to inspect the tank images, ensure that this mode is set to the **Inspecting** option.

----

 6. Scroll down to the **Rules** section.
-In the **Clean Tank** row, click on the **gear** icon under the **Settings** column.
+In the **CLEAN_TANK** row, click on the **gear** icon under the **Settings** column.
 This is where you can view inspection rules that the AI model will use to categorize the tank’s health to be a Pass or Fail.

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.021.jpeg)

 7. The **Rule settings** window appears.
-This is where the name of the inspection, and rules for

-a pass or a fail inspection can be configured.
+This is where the name of the inspection, and rules for a pass or a fail inspection can be configured.
 On this screen, please **keep the settings to their pre-select values and do not change anything here**.

 Simply put, confidence score is a measure of how confident an AI model is about its prediction and is described in a range of 0-100%.